On entropy-constrained Gaussian channel capacity via the moment problem: Abstract

 \section{Abstract}

 We study the capacity of the power-constrained additive Gaussian channel with an entropy constraint at the input.
-In particular, we characterize this capacity in the low signal-to-noise ratio regime, as a corollary of the following general result on a moment matching problem: we show that for any continuous random variable with finite moments, the largest number of initial moments that can be matched by a discrete random variable of sufficiently small but positive entropy is three.
+In particular, we characterize this capacity in the low signal-to-noise ratio regime at small entropy.
+This follows as a corollary of the following general result on a moment matching problem: We show that for any continuous random variable with finite moments, the largest number of initial moments that can be matched by a discrete random variable of sufficiently small but positive entropy is three.